Li-Tian/neo/Documentation/articles/consensus/consensus_algorithm.md

 [![dbft_two_phase](../../images/consensus/dbft_two_phase_en.jpg)](../../images/consensus/dbft_two_phase_en.jpg)

 The algorithm can be divided into three stages.
-1) `PRE-PREPARE`, the speaker of this round is responsible for broadcasting `Prepare-request` message to the delegates and initiating the block proposal.
+1) `PRE-PREPARE`, the speaker of this round is responsible for broadcasting `Prepare-request` message to the delegates and initiating the proposal block.
 2) `PREPARE`, the delegates after receiving `PRE-PREPARE`, then broadcast `Prepare-Response` if the proposal verified successful.
 When a node receives at least `N-f` 〈𝑏𝑙𝑜𝑐𝑘〉<sub>𝜎𝑖</sub>, it enters the third stage.
-3) `PERSIST`, the consensus node publishes the full node and enter the next consensus round.
+3) `PERSIST`, the node publishes the full node and enter the next consensus round.

 > [!Note]
 > 1. At the beigining of the blockchain network started, `StandbyValidators` are read from the configureation file `protocol.json` by default.